lvsunlingling/lvsunlingling.github.com/_posts/life/2018-09-19-fallSleep.md

 Time is to October

-Wake up in the phone
+was jarred awake by the ringing telephone

 Withdrew the train ticket